-1. My name is are known to the Inquiry.
+1. My name is CCN.
+My date of birth is 1958.
+My contact details are known to the Inquiry.

 Life before Gordonstoun

 - 2. Prior to going to Gordonstoun I stayed with my parents and two sisters in Sussex and attended Vinehall prep school.
 Prep school was an unhappy experience.
 The school was not run very well and the headmaster and his wife were absolutely unsuitable as school leaders.
 My two sisters attended local day school whilst as a later stage my brother went to a different public school. - 3.
 When my mother was young she was brought up in Aberlour and attended the prep school to Gordonstoun.
 I was sent to board at Gordonstoun, approximately six hundred miles from my home.
 I was thirteen years old when I went to Gordonstoun. - 4.
 We were on holiday during the summer of 1971 and we visited Gordonstoun.
 I began attending the school in September.
 The school was set in a beautiful location, but I found the boarding house to be very austere.
 The seven different houses were spread over a large campus.